IsayeVusal/-Logistic-Regression-on-the-Olivetti-faces-dataset/README.md

 # -Logistic-Regression-on-the-Olivetti-faces-dataset

-Along with your solution, you might have to follow the proposed procedure.
-Load the Olivetti faces dataset, randomly split it into training set 90% and test set 10%.
-Define a learning model using cross entropy cost function.
-Explain how you come up with the learning model.
-Train the model on the training set and make prediction on the test set.
+Loading the Olivetti faces dataset, randomly split it into training test set.
+Defining a learning model using cross entropy cost function.
+Training the model on the training set and make prediction on the test set.
 Report and plot accuracy on both training set and test set.
-Create a Tensorboard that presents basic information such as scalars, graphs, distributions and histograms.
-You might check your Tensorboard at localhost:6006.